elemental-vm/test-vm/README.md

 The instructions set is quite limited, but provides enough for simple programs.

-In the following table, `#` refers to any 64bit signed integer. `$reg` refers to a register named A-J, RT.
+In the following table, `#` refers to any 64bit signed integer. `$reg` refers to a register named A-J, RT, PC, SP, or FP.
 `%label` refers to a label in code, explanation below. `TOS` refers to the top of stack.

 | Code | Name    | Syntax              | Desc.                                                                          |